vim-airline/vim-airline/README.md

 *  optimized for speed; it loads in under a millisecond.
 *  extensive suite of themes for popular colorschemes including [solarized][23] (dark and light), [tomorrow][24] (all variants), [base16][32] (all variants), [molokai][25], [jellybeans][26] and others; have a look at the [screenshots][14] in the wiki.
 *  supports 7.2 as the minimum Vim version
-*  predictable release cycle; the master branch is experimental and may break from time to time, if you prefer stability, use the most recent tag which usually is released once every 2 weeks.
+*  predictable release cycle; **the master branch is experimental and may break from time to time**, if you prefer stability, use the most recent tag which goes through a [full regression test][33] and is released roughly every 2 weeks.

 # Straightforward customization